panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 type: post
 ---

-Hiding and showing elements on a web page is an often occuring UI-related task.
+Hiding and showing elements on a web page is an often occurring UI-related task.
 You might want to toggle the visibility of some detail sections, tooltips, and more.

 In this post, you'll learn how to hide elements on a web page using 3 approaches provided by Vue: